uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 <img src='assets/API1.png' width=500>
 <img src='assets/API3.png' width=500>

 This information will help us as we write our API calls.
 There are a few that we care about in particular:

 **Header Parameters**
 1. `X-RapidAPI-Key`: This is an identifier that gives you access to the API.
 You should normally **treat an API key like you would a password**.
 It is similar to a password for the API.
 2. `X-RapidAPI-Key`: This identifies the domain serving the API.

 **Query Parameters**
-1. `number`: This is the number that you want a fact for.
-You'll see this in the URL for our request.
-2. `json`: This specifies whether we want our response in JSON format.
+1. `json`: This specifies whether we want our response in JSON format.
 We want this to be true.
 You'll see this in the URL for our request.

+**Path Variable**
+1. `number`: This is the number that you want a fact for.
+You'll see this in the URL for our request before the question mark.

 **Endpoints**
 1. GET math fact: the endpoint we'll use.
 This API can do multiple things!
 Different endpoints can provide different services.